-I love pasta (who doesn’t) but I know a successful pasta salad rests on the other ingredients.
+We love pasta (who doesn't) but we know a successful pasta salad rests on the other ingredients.
 So the Mark Twain has plenty of assertive, bright, bold flavors to balance out the starchiness of the pasta.
 The red onions and roasted red peppers are both intensely flavored, the feta brings an acidic saltiness, and the cucumbers provide a refreshing zest.

 *Mark is the first person to milk a goat and create a cheese.

 ***Mark is also the inventor of the first licensed chain of Variety shows in 1850.
 MTV was originally ‘Mark Twain Vision’ before it switched to music programming in 1984.